Close Embrace Social Dance

 We make an exception to the rule against same-sex dancing for a small number of women who want to lead other women.
 These women must: (a) ask organizer's permission in advance (permission is almost automatic for women over age 40, though they must nevertheless ask first); (b) only dance as leaders (no role switching during a given dance party, however it is allowed for women to dance as leaders at one dance party and followers at the next dance party); (c) wear long pants (can be women's style, any color) rather than skirt or dress; (d) wear low heels (can be women's style, any color) or black ballet flats (not pink or other light color ballet flats, which are reserved for women dancing as followers) rather than high heels.
 Among other reasons for this special dress code for women leaders is that this allows women followers to know when they are being invited to dance by a woman leader.
 We anticipate and are prepared for only a small number of women leaders.

-Strictly enforced rule 3 is that there is to be no arguing with the organizer about the preceding rules, and also no misbehavior of the sort that would result in being asked to leave other respectable nightclubs.
-Use common sense in interpreting this third rule.
+Strictly enforced rule 5 is that there is to be no arguing with the organizer about the preceding rules, and also no misbehavior of the sort that would result in being asked to leave other respectable nightclubs.

-As already noted, the style of dancing we teach and require at our dance parties is identical to the most common dance style used at traditional center city Buenos Aires tango social dancing venues, and also at tango dance events worldwide, so what you learn here can be used elsewhere.
-In the tango dancing community, what we call "close embrace dance style" is variously called "square-shaped milonguero style", "apilado style", or "estilo del centro" (which is Spanish for "style of center [of city]").
+In the tango dancing community, what we call "square-shaped close embrace with light apilado dance style" is variously called "milonguero style", "apilado style", or "estilo del centro" (which is Spanish for "style of center [of city]").
 However, there is dispute among tango dancers as to the exact meaning of the preceding terms.
 Also, there are other dance styles used for social dancing to tango music in Buenos Aires, both at center city and outer district dance venues, besides the close embrace style we teach.
 Finally, not all the music we play is tango music.
-For all these reasons, we prefer the term "square-shaped close embrace social dancing" to describe the dance style we teach, without any reference to tango.
+For all these reasons, we prefer our own terminology to describe the dance style we teach and require at our dance parties, without any reference to tango.

-Separated embrace and V-shaped close embrace are the other embraces commonly used nowadays for Argentine tango social dancing, both in Buenos Aires and worldwide.
+Square-shaped close embrace with light apilado is the most common embrace used at traditional center city Buenos Aires tango social dancing venues, and also at tango dance events worldwide.
+Separated embrace and V-shaped close embrace are the other embraces commonly used nowadays for Argentine tango social dancing.
 If you first learn to dance in square-shaped close embrace, switching to these other embraces is easy.
-[Tango Nuevo, Estilo Canyengue and Estilo Orillero are other embraces that can be used for social dancing to tango music, but these are not common at traditional Buenos Aires tango social dancing events as of 2025.
-There are also special embraces and dance styles only used for theatrical performances to tango music.]
+Tango Nuevo, Estilo Canyengue and Estilo Orillero are other embraces that can be used for social dancing to tango music, but these are not common at traditional Buenos Aires tango social dancing events as of 2025.
+There are also special embraces and dance styles only used for theatrical performances to tango music.

 Note that many of the non strictly enforced rules of behavior that we expect to be observed at our dance parties, such as dance floor navigation rules and cabeceo/mirada invitation protocol, are also similar to rules at traditional center city Buenos Aires tango social dancing venues, where such rules are called "codigos" (Spanish for "codes" [of behavior]).
 And these rules are also common at tango dancing events outside Buenos Aires.